You have 0 items in your Trip Planner.Trip Planner

 The legal drinking age in Michigan is 21.
 Alcohol (whether beer, wine or liquor) cannot be sold on Sundays before noon.
 Taverns must cease serving alcohol at 2 a.m. and must close by 2:30 a.m.

 The legal smoking age in Michigan is 18.
-All state offices and many public and private businesses prohibit smoking.
+All state offices and many public and private businesses -- including most restaurants -- prohibit smoking.

 Travel to Canada

-United States and Canadian Citizens -- Either a passport, passport card, Nexus card (frequent visitors from U.S. to Canada) or an enhanced drivers license is required to cross the border.
-Visitors to Canada for less than 48 hours may bring back up to $200 in merchandise and four ounces of liquor duty free; those staying more than 48 hours may bring back up to $400 in merchandise and one liter of alcohol duty free.
+For United States and Canadian Citizens, either a passport, passport card, Nexus card (frequent visitors from U.S. to Canada) or an enhanced drivers license is required to cross the border.
+Travelers crossing back into Canada after 24 hours away can bring back $200 worth of duty-free goods -- up from just $50.
+And if you stay longer than 48 hours, you can enjoy an $800 duty-free allowance on goods.
 Travelers may take their dogs and cats to Canada if they have a certificate issued by a licensed Canadian or U.S. veterinarian showing that the animal has been vaccinated against rabies during the previous 36 months.
 Puppies and kittens under 3 months of age, and seeing-eye dogs, may be taken to Canada without certification or other restrictions.